The Power of Yoga for Recovery

 As a women with trauma, the most important lesson yoga’s taught me is that I’m safe.
 I’m safe to be open.
 I’m safe to be expressive.
 I’m safe to learn how to let go of the false belief that it matters what other people think of me.

-In my experience, practicing yoga for recovery is a revealing metaphor for my life.
+In my experience, practicing yoga for addiction recovery is a revealing metaphor for my life.
 If I’m open, yoga shows me who I truly am.